FAQs

 What is it made out of?

-The front and rear faces are made of brushed aluminum and include a layer of clear anodize to provide scratch resistance.
+The front and rear faces are made of brushed aluminum and include a layer of clear anodization to provide scratch resistance.

 What settings can I configure?